The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Introduction

 \section{Introduction}

-The Semiconductor Bloch equations (SBEs) are a set of integro-differential equations for interband polarization and intraband carrier distributions of the electronic bands in crystalline solids.
-The SBE provide a versatile method that describes the dynamics of electron states in semiconductors \cite{Kira2006,Haug2009,Kira2011}, under the influence of terahertz (THZ) fields \cite{Danielson2007,Golde2011,Vanska2015} and / or light pulses \cite{Cundiff1994,Ning1997,Smith2010,Malic2011}, which include the effects of electron-electron \cite{Bowden1995,Rochat2000,Booth2021} and electron-phonon interactions \cite{Kuznetsov1991,Forstener2003,Feldmann2009}.
-These equations are a powerful tool for exploring time-dependent processes in semiconductors in the subpicosecond time domain \cite{Kuznetsov1991_1,Kuznetsov1993,Jiang2009,Hohenleutner2015,Kalt2024}.
+The Semiconductor Bloch Equations (SBEs) serve as a fundamental theoretical framework for studying ultrafast nonlinear phenomena in solids.
+By describing the dynamics of electronic populations and coherences within the material’s band structure, SBEs enable detailed analysis of how intense and ultrashort optical pulses interact with semiconductors.
+This approach provides valuable insights into a wide range of nonlinear processes, such as high harmonic generation, nonlinear absorption, carrier excitation, and phase modulation, occurring on femtosecond timescales.
+The application of SBEs to these phenomena enhances our understanding of fundamental light-matter interactions in condensed matter systems and supports the development of advanced photonic and optoelectronic technologies, including ultrafast switches, frequency converters, and quantum information devices.

+The SBE are a set of integro-differential equations for interband polarization and intraband carrier distributions of the electronic bands in semiconducting crystals.
+The SBE provide a versatile method that describes the dynamics of electron states in semiconductors \cite{Kira2006,Haug2009,Kira2011}, under the influence of terahertz (THz) fields \cite{Danielson2007,Golde2011,Vanska2015} and / or light pulses \cite{Cundiff1994,Ning1997,Smith2010,Malic2011}, which include the effects of electron-electron \cite{Bowden1995,Rochat2000,Booth2021} and electron-phonon interactions \cite{Kuznetsov1991,Forstener2003,Feldmann2009}.
+These equations are a powerful tool for exploring time-dependent processes in semiconductors in the subpicosecond time domain \cite{Kuznetsov1991_1,Kuznetsov1993,Jiang2009,Hohenleutner2015,Kalt2024,Koutensky2023}.
 The SBE have been developed to correctly describe the optical properties of semiconductors\cite{Haug1985,Schmitt-Rink1986,Muller1987,Schmitt-Rink1988} where the effects of Coulomb coupling between quasiparticles cannot be ignored.
 The optical Stark effect \cite{Zimmermann1990,Chemla1989}, the burning of spectral holes \cite{Nishimura1973,Paul1992,Meissner1993}, the four-wave mixing \cite{Lindberg1994,Lummer1996}, and other linear and nonlinear phenomena have been successfully explained with this approach.
-In these studies the interaction with light has been considered in dipole approximation, i.e. when the inter-band coupling terms were taken into consideration.
-The intraband terms were omitted as non-dominant ones, because of i) the weak intensity of the light pulses, used in the experiments; ii) the near-resonant regime, when the energy of the incident photons is close to the band gap or the semiconductor; see the qualitative discussion in Ref.\cite{Keldysh1994}.
+In these studies the interaction with light was considered in the approximation when only the inter-band coupling terms were taken into account.
+The intraband terms were omitted as non-dominant, due to i) the weak intensity of the light pulses, used in the experiments; ii) the near-resonant regime, when the energy of the incident photons is close to the band gap of the semiconductor; see a discussion in Ref.~[\onlinecite{Keldysh1994}].